-A. Budget Goals and Objectives shall be developed annually by each Department Head in consultation with the Mayor.
-No later than May 15 of each year, the Mayor shall submit to the City Council a proposed operating budget for all city departments, which shall include the school department, for the ensuing fiscal year with an accompanying budget message and supporting documents.
-The budget document should conform to guidelines set forth by Section 6-3 of the City Charter, the Governmental Finance Officers Association (GFOA), and the DOR.

-- B. The City will carefully and routinely monitor all amounts due.
+- A. Budget Goals and Objectives shall be developed annually by each Department Head in consultation with the Mayor.
+No later than May 15 of each year, the Mayor shall submit to the City Council a proposed operating budget for all City departments, which shall include the school department, for the ensuing fiscal year with an accompanying budget message and supporting documents.
+The budget document should conform to guidelines set forth by Section 6-3 of the City Charter, the Governmental Finance Officers Association (GFOA), and the DOR. - B. The City will carefully and routinely monitor all amounts due.
 An active collection policy will be followed for all receivables, including property taxes.
-An average collection rate of at least 95% of current levy shall be maintained provided, however, that it is the City's full intent to collect 100% of all receivables in any given year. - C. Charges for services and other revenues shall be reviewed on a regular basis at least every three (3) years.
+An average collection rate of at least 95% of current levy shall be maintained provided, however, that it is the City's full intent to collect 100% of all receivables in any given year.

+- C. Charges for services and other revenues shall be reviewed on a regular basis at least every three (3) years.
 Charges shall be adjusted as necessary in respond to changes in the cost of providing services.
 The Mayor, in consultation with Department Heads, shall be responsible for cost recovery goals for individual departments or services, as appropriate, and shall make recommendations to the City Council for review and final approval of all applicable fees. - D. Reserves reflect a community's ability to react to unforeseen circumstances and to minimize borrowing for capital expenditures.
 Reserves should average between 5% and 10% of the City's General Fund Expenditures (operating budget).
 The City will endeavor to continue its policy of maintaining reserves at a minimum of 5% of General Fund Expenditures.
 Reserves are defined to include the Stabilization Fund (and Free Cash).

 The Stabilization Fund is the City's main reserve fund designed to provide financial stability for the City, while improving the City's credit worthiness and flexibility.
 The provisions of this fund are dictated by Massachusetts General Law (MGL), Chapter 40, Section 5B.
 The Stabilization Fund may be appropriated for any lawful purpose upon recommendation by the Mayor and a two-thirds (2/3) vote by the City Council.
-However, at no time can an appropriation placed into the fund exceed 10% of the previous year's real property tax levy, nor can the fund itself exceed 10% of the equalized value of the City.

 Free Cash reserves are the remaining, unrestricted funds from operations of the previous fiscal year; these include unexpended Free Cash from the previous year, actual receipts in excess of revenue estimates and unspent amounts in budget line-items.
-It is the City's goal to maintain a Free Cash balance of \$500,000 or 1% of the tax levy, whichever is greater.
+It is the City's goal to maintain a Free Cash balance of \$600,000 or 1% of the tax levy, whichever is greater.

-The City has historically used some portion of its Free Cash to subsidize the ensuing year's annual operating budget.
-It is the City's goal to limit the amount of Free Cash used in the operating budget to a sustainable level and to use these available funds for non-recurring one-time expenses, such as capital projects/items.
+It is the City's goal to use Free Cash only for non-recurring and one-time expenses, such as capital projects/items, and minimize the amount used to fund operations.
 For purposes of this policy, the following are deemed to be appropriate uses of Free Cash:

-- Appropriated Reserve an amount to provide for extraordinary or unforeseen expenditures. - Stabilization Fund to fund or replenish the Stabilization Fund. - Capital Improvement Program to fund capital projects that would otherwise incur borrowing costs associated with the issuance of debt.

-- Special Use to augment the trust funds related to benefits and unfunded liabilities related to employee benefits. - Extraordinary Deficits to fund any potential deficits that would otherwise be carried over to the following fiscal year. - Emergency Appropriations to allow for fiscal flexibility.
+- Appropriated Reserve an amount to provide for extraordinary or unforeseen expenditures. - Stabilization Fund to fund or replenish the Stabilization Fund. - Capital Improvement Program to fund capital projects that would otherwise incur borrowing costs associated with the issuance of debt. - Special Use to augment the trust funds related to benefits and unfunded liabilities related to employee benefits. - Extraordinary Deficits to fund any potential deficits that would otherwise be carried over to the following fiscal year. - Emergency Appropriations to allow for fiscal flexibility.